Skip to main content

 What is a correct score prediction?

-A correct score prediction is an exact final-score pick for a football match, such as 1-0, 1-1, 2-1 or 2-2.
-Both teams’ goal totals must match the prediction.
+A correct score prediction selects the exact final score of a football match, such as 1-0, 1-1, 2-1 or 2-2.
+Both teams’ final goal totals must match the selection.

 Why is correct score harder than 1X2?

-1X2 only needs the match result: home win, draw or away win.
-Correct score needs the exact number of goals for both teams, which makes the market more specific and less forgiving.
+1X2 requires only the match result: home win, draw or away win.
+Correct score requires the exact number of goals scored by both teams, which creates a much narrower winning path.

 How should I compare two similar scorelines?

-Compare the match script.
-A 1-0 pick needs stronger defensive control, while 2-1 accepts that the opponent can score.
-The better scoreline is the one that fits the full preview more clearly.
+Compare the scoring paths behind each result.
+A 1-0 projection requires the predicted winner to keep a clean sheet, while 2-1 allows the opponent to score.
+The stronger scoreline is the one that fits the full match analysis more closely.

 Responsible Use

 Correct score predictions are informational analysis, not guaranteed outcomes.
-Betting involves risk, odds can move before kickoff, and losses are always possible.
+Betting involves risk, prices can change before kickoff, and losses are possible.